 1. Time & Consistency

-Does it matter whether you spend 10 mins a day vs 30 mins a day to practice something?
+Does it matter whether you spend 10 minutes a day v/s 30 minutes a day practicing something?
 Will the outcome differ?
 Of course.
 If you do 30 mins you might upskill faster, provided you’re using an effective technique.

-However, more important than 10 mins vs 30 mins is consistency.
-Being consistent with 10 mins a day everyday vs 30 mins once in a blue moon – you don’t need me to tell you the better option of the two!
+However, more important than 10 minutes v/s 30 minutes is consistency.
+Being consistent with 10 minutes a day every day v/s 30 minutes once in a blue moon – you don’t need me to tell you the better option of the two!

-If you can do 30 mins consistently everyday – great!
+If you can do 30 minutes consistently every day – great!
 Also, consistency doesn’t mean you can’t miss a single day – consistency means you keep showing up after every gap.

 2. Emotional Wisdom As A Skill

-Just like not everyone can fly, or play the guitar, or tango – but anyone who learns the skill to do any of these activities can – similarly, anyone can learn the skills of Emotional Wisdom.
+Just like not everyone can fly, play the guitar, or tango – however, anyone who learns the skill to do any of these activities can – similarly, anyone can learn the skills of Emotional Wisdom.

 Anyone with the skills to work with emotions and body will find it easier to change limiting beliefs as the process described above needs you to work with your whole being – cognition, emotions, & soma.